-Spider mites are infamous garden pests that reside on the undersides of a plant’s leaves.
-There, the insects protect itself from predators and elements by spinning silk webs to act as a shield.
-It especially thrives and breed profusely in hot and dry conditions.
-The eggs, which can hatch in as fast as 3 days, are transparent.
-Females live for 2 to 4 weeks and can lay up to 20 eggs each day.
+Spider mites are garden pests that reside on the underside of a plant’s leaves.
+The insects protect themselves from predators by spinning shields out of silk webs.
+Their eggs, which can hatch in as fast as 3 days, are transparent.
+Females live for 2 to 4 weeks and can lay up to 20 spider mites eggs each day.
 They really don’t mess about.

 Spider mites affect plants whether grown indoors or outdoors.
-If not managed early and swiftly, it can wreak havoc.
-Here are the most common indications of spider mite habitation:
+If not managed early, they can wreak havoc throughout your grow.
+Here are the most common signs of a spider mite infestation:

 - Stippling or formation of tiny spots on leaves